jjurm/cssz-web/content/statutes.md

 ## Resignation and exclusion

 A withdrawal from the association is possible at any time.
-One has to inform the board about it by email.
+One has to inform the Board about it by email.
 The full membership fee must be paid for the semester in question.

 A member can be expelled at any time because of violation of the statutes or violations against the goals of the association.